BenniRippel/P5_Vehicle_Detection/README.md

 shown that the accuracy of the classifier decreases with orientations below 9, while higher numbers don't result in accuracy gain.
 Looking at the right part of the image below, the influence of the pixels per cell are obvious, less px per cell result in a finer grid of cells accompanied by a susceptibility to noise.
-Training accuracy, applying the classifier on test images as well as common sense show that a value of 16 px per cell is way to coarse, while a grid finer than 8px per cell won't result in better accuracy.
+Training accuracy, applying the classifier on test images as well as common sense show that a value of 16 px per cell is way too coarse, while a grid finer than 8px per cell won't result in better accuracy.
 Applying [Occam's Razor](https://en.wikipedia.org/wiki/Occam's_razor), the parameters resulting in a lower dimension feature are preferred if the accuracy of the classfier is comparable to a higher dimension feature.
 Another reason for this decision is the reduction of computation time.